Disease Guide ·Osteochondrodysplasia ·2026

 Hereditary Exclusion - The Biggest Risk

-Osteochondrodysplasia is unquestionably hereditary — it's caused by a single gene mutation.
-Budget policies excluding hereditary conditions will deny every claim related to this condition.
-For Scottish Fold owners, a policy that covers hereditary conditions isn't optional — it's the entire point of having insurance.
+Osteochondrodysplasia is unquestionably hereditary - caused by a single gene mutation.
+Budget policies excluding hereditary conditions deny every claim.
+For Scottish Fold owners, hereditary coverage is essential.
 Verify coverage before enrolling.

 🇺🇸 US Pet Insurance Guide